GemHunt/sail/rotational/README.md

 * Try rewriting lmdbs, while removing image_ids.
 * Try adding and subtracting images from lmdbs.
 * C++ GPU driven rotate tool for LMDBs?
 I bet this could be 100 times on the GPU & C++ and not that hard to do.

-**Use S.A.I.L.(Semi Automated Image Labeling):**
-* Bootstrapping with limited manual training
-* Use Flask to serve the image results.
-* Server process that can do the whole cycle by itself
-* It chooses what would the most helpful to work on next.
-* It also chooses where to ask a human for help.
-So a human can intermittently help out.
-* This is better than pure process with no human help because it can work with or without a human.